 About 6% of men undergoing a vasectomy eventually seek reversal surgery.
 Reversing a vasectomy is possible, however the success rate is not 100%, thus you should always consider it a permanent form of sterilization.

 NO!
 Though the connection between the penis and testes is closed after a vasectomy, there are parts of the vas tubes that still contain live sperm.
-About 98% of men are sperm-free after 20-30 ejaculations and 12 weeks.
+About 98% of men are sperm-free after 20-30 ejaculations and/or 12 weeks post-procedure.
 In 5% of men, the semen may still contain some sperm (usually few in number and not active) for months, so it is very important to have a semen sample checked and to use other forms of birth control until it is confirmed by microscopic examination that the semen is sperm-free.
 You will get two sterile cups into which you will ejaculate a sample for us to examine under the microscope at 6 weeks and at 8 weeks after the vasectomy.

+Yes.
 Sperm banking is a great option for men to store sperm prior to having a vasectomy.
 Though sperm may be retrieved directly from the testicles in the future after a vasectomy, freezing the sperm is another safeguard if you ever change your mind about having more kids.
 Frozen sperm may be thawed and used in in vitro fertilization procedures.
 More information may be found by contacting the following companies:

-A vasectomy does not make you immediately infertile, it takes 6-8 weeks (30-40 ejaculations) for all the sperm to leave your body.
+A vasectomy does not make you immediately infertile.
+There are still sperm in the tube, above where it was cut.
+It takes 6-8 weeks (30-40 ejaculations) for all the sperm to leave your body.
 Blood in the semen within the first month or two after the vasectomy is expected.
 Instructions will be provided the day of your procedure for follow up semen testing.

-Either ibuprofen (Advil or Motrin) 600mg every eight hours or naproxen (Aleve) one tablet twice a day may be taken instead of Tylenol if you prefer, but since these medications increase chances of bleeding, we recommend that most patients take them at least 24 hours after the procedure.
-The doctor will also provide a narcotic medication as well.
+Either ibuprofen (Advil or Motrin) 600mg every eight hours or naproxen (Aleve) one tablet twice a day may be taken instead of Tylenol if you prefer, but since these medications increase the chance of bleeding, we recommend that most patients take them at least 24 hours after the procedure.
+The doctor will also provide a prescription for a narcotic medication as well.